seihaisensou/340-sp26-team1/docs/README.md

-This is the README file for all the documentation.
-Use this file to provide an overview of the documentation structure and guide users on how to navigate through the docs.
+## Title
+>Documentation

+## Description
+>This folder is a collection of documentation regarding the repo and its functions.
+The SRS includes use cases, user stories and an overall vision for the project.
+AccessAble.pptx was a powerpoint used for a presentation with the high fidelity prototype and our app.
+The UML jpeg is an image of the relationships the classes/objects in our app are meant to share.